 Boston Tango Marathon

-Except in a few large cities, most tango communities in the U.S. are still quite small.
-Tango enthusiasts often travel to major tango festivals around the country to dance, but that can be quite expensive.
-A festival pass ranges from $250 to $1000 per person, a private lesson with a renowned teacher is $100 to $300 per hour, round-trip airfare is $250 to $500 per ticket, and a hotel room for four nights is $400 to $600.
-A rental car and gas add another $250.
-Plus, with other expenses like parking, tolls, and food, a couple could easily spend two to three thousand dollars on a single weekend trip—enough to travel to Buenos Aires for a few weeks.
+Outside a few major cities, most tango communities in the U.S. remain quite small.
+As a result, tango enthusiasts often travel to large festivals for the chance to dance with a broader and more diverse crowd.
+But attending these events can be costly.
+A festival pass can range from $250 to $3,500; a private lesson with a renowned instructor may cost between $100 and $300 per hour.
+Add to that airfare ($250–$500 per person), hotel accommodations for four nights ($400–$600), and car rental and gas (around $250), and the total climbs quickly.
+With additional expenses like parking, tolls, and food, a couple could easily spend several thousand dollars on a single weekend—enough to fund a multi-week trip to Buenos Aires.

 Two weeks ago, I attended the Boston Tango Marathon.
-Although it was only in its second year, it went very well, thanks to the efforts of organizers Alla Lakov, Peter Simoneau, and fifty volunteers from the Boston tango community.
-The pass was just $100, covering 40 hours of dancing over three days, along with meals, refreshments, drinks, and ice cream.
-Clearly, it aimed at providing a great experience for dancers rather than making a profit.
-Best of all, the event had a theme—friendship, which was emphasized throughout.
-Each time Alla and Peter asked the participants about the theme of the marathon, the audience responded in unison: "Friendship!"
-It truly resonated.
+Although it was only in its second year, it was a resounding success, thanks to the dedication of its organizers and the efforts of fifty volunteers from the Boston tango community.
+The pass cost just $100 and included 40 hours of dancing over three days, along with meals, drinks, refreshments, and even ice cream.
+Clearly, the goal wasn’t profit but creating an exceptional experience for dancers.
+Best of all, the marathon had a unifying theme: friendship.
+This was emphasized throughout the weekend.
+Each time the host asked the crowd about the event’s theme, the entire room responded in unison: “Friendship!”
+It genuinely resonated.

 “Welcome to the best milonga in Buenos Aires.
 Tanguero friends, please pay attention: